Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

 This is expected as all liabilities are included in the measurement of the debt to equity ratio.

-As mentioned, it is to Tesla’s advantage to obtain capital through equity issuance since the company can issue less equity but is able to get a much larger capital.
+Therefore, it is to Tesla’s advantage to obtain capital through equity issuance since the company can issue less equity but is able to get a much larger capital.

 Tesla’s Capital Structure